 Instead of breathing a sigh of relief and moving on, safety professionals increasingly see near misses, or near collisions, as high-value, yet low-cost, learning opportunities.
 As a result, we’re seeing concerted efforts by fleets to report, collect data, and investigate near misses and near collisions.

-Near-miss and near-collision investigations are fast considered to be an essential tool for effective risk management.
+Near collision and near miss analysis are considered to be an essential tool for effective risk management.
 Here's what you need to know:

 The Occupational Safety and Health Administration defines near misses as "incidents in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred."